Minigeee/crabdesk/docs/workflow.md

 For each part of the vague outline, drill into the details a little more

+IMPORTANT: During the initial build up stage, try to limit feature sprawl.
+Focus on functionality that actually matters rather than adding crap just for the sake of it.

 - Start answering these questions:
   - What components will be needed to achieve the purpose of the front-end view?
   - What will interactions with the key components do?
 Will it bring up a dialog with a form?
 Will I need to confirm a certain action?
 Does it sort this table?
 Does it link to another page?
   - What will the general layout of the view look like?
 Will there be a sidebar for info or nav?
 Will there be a header there?
 Should we include a breadcrumb component?
 - The purpose is to establish the functionality of each view and its components
 - Iterate over each of these components as you go
-- IMPORTANT: During the initial build up stage, try to limit feature sprawl.
-Focus on functionality first before adding bells and whistles

 #### Step 3: Create the app structure